jmfiaschi/chewdata-docs/content/_index.md

 [[extra.list]]
-title = "No Garbage Collector" content = 'This ETL run without garbage collector for better stability.
-Everything is handle by the code in <a href="https://www.rust-lang.org/" target="_blank">Rust</a>.'
+title = "No Garbage Collector" content = 'This ETL runs without a garbage collector for better stability.
+Everything is handled by the code in <a href="https://www.rust-lang.org/" target="_blank">Rust</a>.'

 [[extra.list]]
-title = "Versionable"
-content = 'The configuration can be versionable and give the capability to retrieve old version with a version control system.'
+title = "Configuration multi versions" content = 'The configuration can be saved in different versions.
+You can retrieve old versions with a "version control system".'

 [[extra.list]]
-title = "Scalable and Parallelizable" content = "The application is a simple job that can be executed a multiple time in different context.
-It possible to chain commands for complex flows."
+title = "Scalable and Parallelizable" content = "The application is a simple job that can be executed multiple times in different contexts.
+It is possible to chain commands for complex flows."

 [[extra.list]]
-title = "Simple command executable everywhere" content = "Choose your serveur where you want to execute the etl : Local, Kube, AWS Lambda, AWS EC2, Web, etc..."
+title = "Simple command executable everywhere" content = "Choose your server where you want to execute the ETL : Local, Kube, AWS Lambda, AWS EC2, Web, etc..."

 [[extra.list]]
 title = "Customize your package"